21 – The Buggles

 # 6 – Huey Lewis And The News

-Huey Lewis were and still are a great rock and roll band that could play their hearts out However, Huey Lewis just had a look that was balanced between that regular guy with movie star looks you find in a sports bar watching a game on a big screen tv while holding a Budweiser in a can.
+Huey Lewis was and still is a great rock and roll band that could play their hearts out However, Huey Lewis just had a look that was balanced between that regular guy with movie star looks you find in a sports bar watching a game on a big screen tv while holding a Budweiser in a can.
 It worked perfectly for MTV and the channel played their videos all the time.
 No way they would have been as big as they were without MTV.

 # 5 – Twisted Sister